DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving: Experimental Detail

 \subsection{Implementation Details}

-Except for specific statements, the experimental details are as follows: \begin{itemize} \item Retrieval: For training, the auxiliary trajectory retrieval range $K$ is set as 20.
-During inference, the auxiliary trajectory with the most similarity with $a_i$ is retrieved. \item Input: The customized input function is partial (last 3 channels) $a_{k_i}$ and complete $u_{k_i}$. \item Optimizing: We use the Adam~\citep{kingma2014adam} optimizer with initial learning rate $0.001$ and weight decay $0.0001$.
+Except for specific statements, the experimental details are as follows: (a) Retrieval: For training, the auxiliary sample retrieval range $K$ is set as 20.
+During inference, the auxiliary sample with the most similarity with $a_i$ is retrieved. (b) Input: The customized input function is partial (last 3 channels) $a_{k_i}$ and complete $u_{k_i}$. (c) Optimizing: We use the Adam~\citep{kingma2014adam} optimizer with initial learning rate $0.001$ and weight decay $0.0001$.
 The StepLR scheduler with step size 100 and $\gamma=0.5$ is used to control the learning rate.
 The batch size is set as 8.
 All models are trained for 500 epochs.
-All experiments could be conducted on a single NVIDIA GeForce RTX 4090 device. \end{itemize}
+All experiments could be conducted on a single NVIDIA GeForce RTX 4090 device.